 Skip to main content

-The Medical Laboratory Technology (MLT) program provides students with the knowledge and skills to analyze bodily fluids and tissues to aid in the diagnosis, treatment and monitoring of patients' health.
+The Medical Laboratory Technology (MLT) program provides students with the knowledge and skills to analyze bodily fluids and tissues to aid in diagnosing, treating, and monitoring patients' health.

-MLT students focus on learning about each of the major areas of medical laboratory sciences, such as sample collections, immunology, body fluid analysis, hematology, chemistry, microbiology and blood bank.
-With these classes, in addition to the didactic ("lecture") portion of the course that is delivered online, students perform 170 campus laboratory hours focusing on skills needed for entry-level competency.
-During the last semester of the program, students are immersed in a 600-hour clinical where they perform sample analyses in a modern hospital laboratory.
+MLT students focus on learning the major areas of medical laboratory sciences, such as sample collections, immunology, body fluid analysis, hematology, chemistry, microbiology, and blood bank.
+The hybrid theory courses combine online learning with limited in-class attendance.
+In addition to the theory courses, students perform 150 laboratory hours on campus focusing on skills needed for entry-level competency.
+During the final semester of the program, students are immersed in a 480-hour clinical performing sample analyses in a modern hospital laboratory.

-The program is a two and one-half year program of study.
-Graduates of the program are awarded an Associate of Applied Science (AAS) degree from CMU.
+The program is a two-and-one-half-year program of study.
+Graduates of the program are awarded an Associate of Applied Science (AAS) degree in Medical Laboratory Technology from CMU.
 Upon graduation, students are eligible to take nationally recognized certification examinations and are immediately eligible for employment.

 Advising information